Introduction to MySQL Dump

 Many options we can use to specify the behavior or values of some of the objects like -u for the username using which we will login -p to mention the password and other options related to defining the behavior of dumping.
 There are many different types of options that can be specified.
-They are categorized into the following types –
+We categorize them into the following types: –

 - Connection Options

 - Option-File Options

 - Debug Options

 - Help Options